BrightPath-io/architecture/BrightPath_Project_Summary.md

    - Digital Ocean App Platform for orchestration

 2. **Database Strategy:**
-   - MongoDB Atlas for managed MongoDB service
+   - Digital Ocean Managed PostgreSQL database
    - Browser local storage for questionnaire progress in the prototype
-   - Automated backups and point-in-time recovery for MongoDB
+   - Automated backups and point-in-time recovery for PostgreSQL
    - Connection pooling for performance

 3. **Monitoring and Logging:**